Using Backlinks For SEO – A Complete Guide

 There are four methods of acquiring backlinks for your website:

-Creating links refers to manually adding external links on other websites like web directories, blog comments, forums etc. They tend to be low impact pillow links (i.e. quick wins) because there’s no simple or cheap way of adding powerful authority links anywhere you want without forging relationships, creating quality content, owning existing assets, or buying them.
+Creating links refers to manually adding external links on other websites like web directories, blog comments, forums, etc. They tend to be low impact pillow links (i.e. quick wins) because there’s no simple or cheap way of adding powerful authority links anywhere you want without forging relationships, creating quality content, owning existing assets, or buying them.

 This method takes the most effort because it involves reaching out to webmasters, editors, or business/site owners and persuading them to link to your site.
-The key is show them that you can add value to their digital assets and that your domain or pages are worth linking to.
+The key is to show them that you can add value to their digital assets and that your domain or pages are worth linking to.
 Examples include guest posts, shareable/relevant content, unlinked mentions, and broken link building.

 Buying backlinks can be the most effective link building method for those who don’t have the time or inclination to create or build the links themselves.
 Link building specialists can devise a strategy that targets your needs and do all the dirty work for you.